brucedkyle/architectures/docs/sustainability/supplychain.md

 ## Business value

-Inventory optimisation is making sure the current and future demand is accurately balanced against current and future inventory across the enterprise.
+Inventory optimization is making sure the current and future demand is accurately balanced against current and future inventory across the enterprise.
 Getting the balance correct leads to a successful and profitable retail business.
 Getting the balance wrong leads to failure and in the worst case, eventual collapse of the business.

 ## Business outcomes